GabrielTurra/node-export-csv/readme.md

-## Usign Postgres cursor and node streams to generate big csv files.
+## Using Postgres cursor and node streams to generate big csv files.

 ### Running:
 ### 1. Run the following command to setup the docker container: